 How to Submit Feedback, Questions and Concerns

-We welcome your feedback on our services and we want to hear about any concerns you may have as well as compliments.
-If you have any questions, concerns, or feedback about the quality of care and services provided by Canuck Place Children’s Hospice or feel your rights are not being met, we encourage you to first discuss your concerns with your healthcare team.
-You may also speak to the manager/director of the program area for assistance.
+If you have any questions, concerns, or feedback about the quality of care and services provided by Canuck Place Children’s Hospice, or feel your rights are not being met, we encourage you to first discuss your concerns with your healthcare team or with the manager/director of the program area for assistance.

 An incident is an occurrence that affects or potentially affects your child or a family member.
 Examples are a medication error or a fall of a family member due to a wet floor.
 A manager/supervisor investigates the incident with the family and staff and identifies actions to be taken to prevent the incident from happening again.
 All incidents are then reviewed by different safety committees to see if there are common issues that require new procedures or education,